Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 Cephalopods - Bathynomus giganteus - genus Bathynomus.
 They live in the Atlantic Ocean, preferring a depth of 170-2500 m.

-These crayfish were first described in 1879, initially mistaking them for wood lice.
+These crayfish were first described in 1879, initially mistaking them for woodlice.

 Their entire body is covered with movable hard plates for protection.

-When threatened, they curl up into a ball.
+If they are threatened, they curl up into a ball.

-Isopods lead a solitary lifestyle.
+Isopods lead a solitary life.

 What else to read